Amazon EBS Encryption

 The resulting copy of the snapshot—and all volumes restored from it—will be encrypted with your custom CMK.

 The following procedure demonstrates how to re-encrypt a shared encrypted snapshot as you copy it.
-For this to work, you need access permissions to both the shared encrypted snapshot and to the CMK that encrypted it, along with a CMK of
+For this to work, you need access permissions to both the shared encrypted snapshot and to the CMK that encrypted it.

 To copy and re-encrypt a shared snapshot using the console